cahoots-org/cahoots-monorepo/docs/usage_examples.md

 # Usage Examples

-This document provides examples of how to use the core components of the AI Dev Team project.
+This document provides examples of how to use the core components of the Cahoots project.

 ## Table of Contents
 - [Event System](#event-system)